davicoscarelli/Button-for-Google-Calendar/README.md

-# Button for Google Calendar™
+# Quick View - Google Calendar Events

 ## A quick overview of your Google Calendar™ with one-click access